The Muncher

 The Muncher is a video game for the Commodore 64 and ZX Spectrum that was released in 1988.
-It was produced by Beam Software and released by Gremlin Graphics in 1988.
-The game involves the monster from Chewits attacking various buildings and people.
+It was produced by Beam Software and released by Gremlin Graphics.
+The game involves the monster from Chewits attacking modern day Japan.

 Gameplay

 The objective is to cause as much destruction as possible in a 2D setting town.
 Points are awarded for various buildings destroyed.
 The monster has fire breath and can destroy buildings in this way.

 Reception

+The game received generally favorable reviews, with Mark Caswell of Crash magazine calling it "g-r-r-rreat stomping, frazzling, crushing fun!"
+Duncan MacDonald of Your Sinclair called it "A large sprite, prehistoric mega-romp and smash-em up with the emphasis on total destruction," but warned the reader, claiming the game had a "syrupy control response."

 Legacy

 The game was issued on the Commodore Format magazine as a full version game in December 1992.